wattdepot/wattdepot/docs/api/http.md

 See the [Collector domain model description](overview/domainmodel#collector) for details about this concept.

-*(Do we want to call this "collector-metadata", or just "collector"?
+*(Do we want to call this "collector-process-definition", or just "collector"?
 Which is less confusing?)*

-### GET /wattdepot/{org-id}/collector-metadata/{collector-metadata-id}
+### GET /wattdepot/{org-id}/collector-process-definition/{collector-process-definition-id}

-Retrieve the representation of this Collector metadata instance.
+Retrieve the representation of this Collector process definition instance.

-### GET /wattdepot/{org-id}/collector-metadatas/
+### GET /wattdepot/{org-id}/collector-process-definitions/

-Retrieve a list of representations of all Collector metadata instances associated with this group.
+Retrieve a list of representations of all Collector process definition instances associated with this group.

-### PUT /wattdepot/{org-id}/collector-metadata/
+### PUT /wattdepot/{org-id}/collector-process-definition/

-Create a new representation of a collector's metadata.
+Create a new representation of a collector's process definition.

-### POST /wattdepot/{org-id}/collector-metadata/{collector-metadata-id}
+### POST /wattdepot/{org-id}/collector-process-definition/{collector-process-definition-id}

-Update a pre-existing collector's metadata.
+Update a pre-existing collector's process definition.

-### DELETE /wattdepot/{org-id}/collector-metadata/{collector-metadata-id}
+### DELETE /wattdepot/{org-id}/collector-process-definition/{collector-process-definition-id}

-Delete this metadata representation.
+Delete this process definition representation.

 -------------